kneelinghorse/Semantext-Hub/docs/developer-onboarding.md

-# OSSP-AGI Developer Onboarding
+# Semantext Hub Developer Onboarding

-Complete onboarding guide for new developers joining the OSSP-AGI project.
+Complete onboarding guide for new developers joining the Semantext Hub project.

 ## Table of Contents